top of page

 In 2020, he completed 2 animated shorts, including one in Spanish.

 Currently he has 2 feature films in development.
-A romantic comedy "Love and Something Like it", which he has co-written and a drama "Vesta", based on a true story he wrote.
-He is also in working on 4 short films.
+A romantic comedy "Love and Something Like it", which he has co-written with Evan Farber and a biographical documentary feature "Impresario: The Story of Raymond D. Bowman."
+He is also a song lyricist with composers John Thomas Bullock and David Clark Allen.

 Anderson is married to Grover James Taylor and owns a home in Las Vegas, Nevada.
 He is a member of ASCAP and the International Screenwriter's Association.